Beyoncé Shades Tiffany Haddish In New Song, Tiffany Responds

 A post shared by Tiffany Haddish (@tiffanyhaddish) on

 All things considered, Beyoncé actually went pretty easy on Tiffany Haddish.
-The actress wasn’t the only person Beyoncéset her sights on with her verse.
-As recently reported by the Inquisitr, Beyoncé also threw subtle shots at Kim Kardashian, referencing Kim’s desire to “break the internet” Beyoncé also implied that, while her body was all natural, Kim’s body has been artificially enhanced.
+The actress wasn’t the only person Beyoncé set her sights on with her verse.
+As recently reported by the Inquisitr, Beyoncé also threw subtle shots at Kim Kardashian, referencing Kim’s desire to “break the internet.”
+Beyoncé also implied that, while her body was all natural, Kim’s body has been artificially enhanced.